 If none of the above suggested activities are for you, you may consider buying a good book or spending some time doing those little jobs you never have time for, such as fixing your sports equipment, cleaning and waterproofing your shoes, giving your bike or skis a check-up and hoping the weather changes for the better.

-Hoping you liked the page on things to di in Cortina d'Ampezzo if it rains, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+Hoping you liked the page on things to do in Cortina d'Ampezzo if it rains, before saying goodbye, we would suggest you to read other articles we wrote about Cortina d'Ampezzo by clicking here.